WHOIGit/ros-chess-challenge/README.md

   2. The driver sends `uci` to enable the UCI protocol.
 The engine sends back some information (ignore it) followed by `uciok`.

   3. The driver begins a new game with `ucinewgame`.
+There is no response.

   4. The driver inquires if the engine is ready with `isready`, and the engine replies `readyok`.

 To ask the engine to make a move:

-  1. The driver sends `position startpos moves` followed by a space-delimited list of the moves that have taken place so far, if any.
+  1. The driver sends `position startpos moves` followed by a space-delimited list of all the moves that have taken place in the game so far, if any.
 There is no response.

   2. The driver asks the engine to make a move.
 For instance, `go movetime 1000` limits the engine to find a move in one second.
 The engine replies with (for example) `bestmove c7c5` (anything else can be ignored).